 The certificate program includes a basic study of civil engineering surveying including set-up and use of equipment, surveying principles and surveying practices.
 You'll gain background in property and land surveys, construction project design, level surveys, total station and global positioning equipment, and road design and construction principles.

-Both Survey Technician and Civil Engineering Technology are offered on our Detroit Lakes campus.
+Both Survey Technician and Civil Engineering Technology are offered on our Moorhead campus.

 Here is what you'll learn

 - Preparation of civil construction drawings using CADD software

 - Creation of construction, legal and topographical surveys